 Another treat, Bumbdoodlers Lunch Company, is also known as The Best Little Sandwich Shop in Texas.
 A family- run legacy, you can find soups, salads, sandwiches, and sweet treats.
 Be sure to try Geri’s pies-the daughter of the original owner.

 Looking for a drink?
-For such a small town, there are multiple breweries and beer gardens.
+You can’t talk about the best things to do in Boerne without mentioning the multiple breweries and beer gardens.
 Boerne Brewery offers tours and tastings for free on Fridays and for just $5 on Saturdays.

-Cibolo Creek Brewing Co hosts frequent events and is well known for its delicious cuisine, beer flights, and welcoming patio.
+Cibolo Creek Brewing Co hosts frequent events, including trivia night, and is well known for its delicious cuisine, beer flights, and welcoming patio.
 There are plenty of games to keep the little ones entertained too, creating quite the family atmosphere.

 Perhaps one of the most unique breweries you’ll find, Mike-Ro-Brewery is run by a local resident inside his home from October to the end of May.
 He’ll give you a tour if you contact him in advance–and all proceeds go towards local charities.

 Come dinner time, you have plenty more options.
-If you don’t feel like taking in the fine dining at Peggy’s, Z’s Wood Fired Pizza has some of the best pizza you’ll find anywhere around in a much more casual atmosphere.
+If you don’t feel like taking in the fine dining at Peggy’s, Z’s Wood Fired Pizza has some of the best pizza you’ll find anywhere around in a much more casual atmosphere with a dog-friendly patio.
 It’s also a great place to get a craft beer.
 And outback there’s a great patio with a playground for the little ones.
 Cypress Grille on Main Street offers New American food with a great wine list.
 And for a good ol’ fashioned country meal, head over to Hungry Horse.
 Think chicken fried steak with mashed potatoes and gravy.
+And if you happen to be in town on a Tuesday, kids can eat free at Denny’s after 4 pm.

 Boerne’s Hill Country Mile is where you can find some of the town’s best shopping and dining.
+It’s also where you can experience various free events throughout the year like Dickens on Main and Diva Night.
 For a historical treat, offering an eatery, shopping, and bookstore, visit The Dienger Trading Co.
 You’ll find a variety of unique home decor, hand made clothing, and artisan jewelry.
 And you can get a good coffee here too!

 Carousel Antiques and Fickle Pickles offers just that- vintage and antique items as well as artisan pickles.
 You can also order online from “The Pickle Lady”.
 There are countless other shops down the Hill Country Mile, so plan on spending the day exploring them all.